Blackbeing/alx-higher_level_programming/0x0A-python-inheritance/README.md

 # Python - Inheritance
 - 0-lookup.py -- Return object methods and attributes
-- 0-my_list.py -- Print sorted list
+- 1-my_list.py -- Print sorted list
+- 2-is_same_class.py -- Test if object is instance of a class